r0ss26/aws-certified-developer-notes/README.md

 - Route traffic ro your resources based on the grographic location of users and resources
 - ability to shift morer traffic to resources based on the bias
-- Toc ahnge the size of the g eographic region, specify the bias values
+- To change the size of the geographic region, specify the bias values
 - resources can be
   - aws resource
   - non aws resource (e.g. on premises servers)